DanielCrosby76/react-easy-code-editor/README.md

 React easy code editor is a small and simple library that aims to provide the user a much improved experience and increased performance over the popular libraries [react-simple-code-editor](https://github.com/react-simple-code-editor/react-simple-code-editor) and [react-textarea-code-editor](https://github.com/uiwjs/react-textarea-code-editor) while maintaining a small build size and concise code base.
 This library is for those who value usability and simplicity but do not need somthing fully featured like the [codemirror](https://github.com/codemirror/dev/) or [monaco](https://github.com/microsoft/monaco-editor) editors.
 Perfect for example code embeds, forms where code can be submitted, or simply as an input with line numbering.

-Check out the [live demos](https://danielcrosby76.github.io/react-easy-code-editor/) or install the package yourself from npm:
+Check out the [homepage](https://danielcrosby76.github.io/react-easy-code-editor/) or install the package yourself from npm:

 ```sh
 npm install react-easy-code-editor